-We hear it more on the news these days about parents who have no money and feel that shoplifting is their last resort to put food in the stomachs of their children.
+We hear it more on the news about parents who have no money and feel that shoplifting is their last resort to put food in the stomachs of their children.

 It shouldn’t be this way.

-There is so much food on this planet that no one should ever have to starve, but they do.
+There is so much food on this planet that no one should ever have to starve, but it happens on a daily basis.

-A CBB fan emailed me looking for tips about how she can feed her family of 4 during the months she has no money and the cupboards are bare.
+Recently a CBB reader emailed me looking for tips about how she can feed her family of 4 during the months she has no money and her cupboards are bare.

-Then there are parents who do have good jobs but so much debt that they still can’t put enough food on the table.
+Then there are parents who do have good jobs but large amounts of debt limiting the amount of food they can put on the table.